ndexbio/ndex-python/README.md

-# ndex-python
-This repository stores all of the code we are going to release under the name 'ndex' on PyPi.

-API documention can be found here: http://ndexbio.github.io/ndex-python/index.html
-# **NDEx Python Client Tutorial v3.0**
+# **NDEx Python Client v3.0**

-*Last updated: October 23, 2017*

-### **Overview**
+## **Overview**

+*NDEx Python Client v3.0 has been superseded by the NDEx2 Client.
+This is the last version of the NDEx Python Client.
+It will be maintained as a pip installable module to support current users, but we recommend migration to NDEx2.*

-The NDEx Python Client is a module that simplifies access to the NDEx Server API and provides convenience methods for common operations on networks.
+The NDEx Python Client module provides methods to access NDEx via the NDEx Server API.
+It also provides methods for common operations on networks.
+It includes the NetworkN module and its NdexGraph network object class for convenient NDEx access and a data model for applications.

-Contents

-1. Requirements

-2. Installation

-3. The Client Obje

-    1. Functions

-    2. Basic NDEx Client

-4. The NiceCX Network Data Model

-    3. Functions

-    4. Basic NiceCX

-    5. Working with NetworkX and NiceCX

-    6. Working with Pandas and NiceCX

-This tutorial is composed of 2 sections: [section 1](http://www.home.ndexbio.org/ndex-python-client-tutorial/#section1) shows how to install the NDEx Python Client module and perform some basic operations on networks stored in an NDEx server.
-[Section 2](http://www.home.ndexbio.org/ndex-python-client-tutorial/#section2) provides details about all the API functions available.
+*Note that NDEx2 client does not support NetworkN, replacing it with the NiceCX object class.*

 ### **Requirements**

 The **NDEx Python Client 3.0** requires Python 2.7.9 and the latest version of the PIP Python package manager for installation.
 [Click here](https://pypi.python.org/pypi/pip) to download the PIP Python package.

-The **NDEx Python Client 3.0** is undergoing beta testing for Python 3 compatibility: we encourage you to use it in Python 3 and [report any issues](https://github.com/ndexbio/ndex-python) you may find.

-### Finally, the tutorial requires that you first create a personal account on the [NDEx Public Server](http://www.ndexbio.org/).

-### **The NDEx Client**

-The NDEx Python Client provides an interface to an NDEx server that is managed via a client object class.
-An NDEx Client object can be used to access an NDEx server either anonymously or using a specific user account.
-For each NDEx server and user account that you want to use in your script or application, you create an instance of the NDEx Client.

-### **Section 1 - Installing the NDEx Python Client Module**
+### **Installing the NDEx Python Client Module**

 The Python NDEx 3.0 module can be installed from the Python Package Index (PyPI) repository using PIP.
 This tutorial requires the 3.0 release (or higher) of the ndex module.
 To install this module to your computer using PIP: